 The Lord Won’t Mind, the First Mainstream Gay Romance (Sort of)

-Merrick’s piece de resistance, The Lord Won’t Mind, came out in hardcover in 1970.
-The book told the turbulent and forbidden love story of two beautiful, blond Ivy Leaguers–one named Peter and the other Charlie.
+Merrick’s piece de résistance, The Lord Won’t Mind, came out in hardcover in 1970.
+The book tells the turbulent and forbidden love story of two beautiful, blond Ivy Leaguers, Peter and Charlie.

 It was a graphic page-turner and sold like pancakes at the old World’s Fair.
 The Lord Won’t Mind spent four months on the New York Times bestseller list.